 – Australia’s cheapest (and most expensive) suburbs revealed

 – Your rental ledger – Why you should be asking for a copy

 An inspection will typically include the following checks:

-- That any maintenance issues identified can be looked at.
+- Identify any maintenance issues

 What is the purpose of a routine rental inspection?